Here’s the rundown on my experience submitting cartoons for publication to the New Yorker.

 I did some googling to try to figure out an average but all the information I found was old and so was unfortunately not applicable to the current publishing situation.

-Here’s how long it took me to receive a response to my submission: it took 37 days the first time (it was longer the second time).
+Here’s how long it took me to receive a response to my submission: it took 37 days the first time (it was longer the second time - about 60 days).
 Your response may be quicker but personally based on this scrap of information, I’m putting the response window to be between 30 to 80 days for newcomers to the submission process.

 If you submit cartons to the New Yorker this is really good to know so you can avoid the existential crisis I started to feel after about 15 days after submission.
 Set your expectations that will take at least a month or two to hear back from them and make more cartoons while you await their response.

-Even though, I didn’t get a cartoon accepted it was a very rewarding process and I’ll definitely climb up that hill again this year.
+Even though, I didn’t get a cartoon accepted it was a very rewarding process and I’ll definitely climb up that hill again soon.